COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Make watching the Super Bowl an active event!
+Make watching the Super Bowl (and other big games) an active event!

 Click for Challenge PDF

-We’ve decided the Super Bowl shouldn’t be an event solely dedicated to sitting on a couch stuffing our faces.
+We’ve decided big football games like the Super Bowl shouldn’t be events solely dedicated to sitting on a couch stuffing our faces.

 Yes, there is a time and place for that (stuffing your face with healthy snacks, of course).
-But the Super Bowl is an active, high-intensity event.
-It begs for action.
+But big games are active, high-intensity events.
+They beg for action.